Capability Definition

 • Microsoft and Amazon are capable of hosting a cloud for every living creature on earth

-• Nasa and Elon Musk are capable of setting up a colony on Mars (pretty soon)
+• NASA is capable of setting up a colony on Mars (pretty soon)

-• Startup organizations are capable of competing with Fortune 500 corporations because of new technologies and investments.
-They need to be able to do this to gain entry into a market.
+• Startup organizations are capable of competing with Fortune 500 corporations because of the smart usage of new technologies, like AI and (risky) investments.
+They need to do this to break open doors and gain entry into (frozen) markets.
 Fortune 500 corporations are, in turn, able to acquire startups (as they do when size, complexity, and age have turned innovation into a disability).

 Business Capability Documentation Template